qshanu2/qshanu2/README.md

 - 👋 Hi, I’m @qshanu2
-- 👀 I’m interested in XR MR and data science
+- 👀 I’m interested in XR MR and data science.
-- 🌱 I’m currently learning MR thourgh coursera
-- 💞️ I’m looking to collaborate on 3D modeling
+- 💞️ I’m looking to collaborate on 3D modeling.
-- 📫 How to reach me qshanu2@gmail.com
+- 📫 How to reach me qshanu2@gmail.com.

 <!---
 qshanu2/qshanu2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.